ansible-collections/ibm_zos_core/docs/source/community_guides_docs/zos_ansible_module_testing.rst

 Run Functional Tests
 --------------------

 To run the functional tests, you will need a Python 3 environment.
 Pass the YAML configuration to  command ``pytest`` with the option ``--zinventory`` or ``-z``.
-By default, ``pytest`` looks for the YAML configuration in the local directory as **test-config.yaml**, in this example we assume the path to the YAML configuration is **/home/myuser/test_config.yml**.
+By default, ``pytest`` looks for the YAML configuration in the local directory as **test-config.yaml**.
+In this example, we assume that the path to the YAML configuration is **/home/myuser/test_config.yml**.

-If the environment is using Python 2, or Python 3 is not in the host PATH:
+If the environment is using Python 2, or Python 3 is not present in the host PATH:

 .. code-block:: yaml